George Washington Carver High School for the Sciences (29Q272)

 Teachers with more than 3 years of experience: 96%

-Other Features: Career and Technical Education (CTE), College Trips, Community Service Expected, Extended Day Program, Health Center, Internship Expected, LYFE (Living For The Young Family Through Education), Orientation, Program(s) with 2 SWD Applicants Per Seat
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses On Site, College Trips, Community Service Expected, Extended Day Program, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internship Expected, LYFE (Living For The Young Family Through Education), Orientation, Paid Internships

 School Features: